 Here’s How Much A 4-Day Work Week Saves On Business Expenses

 Around the world, businesses are exploring the notion that employees can be equally or more productive working just four days a week.
-Last month, New Zealand firm Perpetual Guardian announced the results of an experiment in which employees got one extra day off per week—32 working hours instead of 40, with no change in compensation—for six weeks.
+In 2018, New Zealand firm Perpetual Guardian announced the results of an experiment in which employees got one extra day off per week—32 working hours instead of 40, with no change in compensation—for six weeks.
 The outcome was a 24% increase in “work-life balance,” with no reported change in productivity.
 The firm called the experiment an “unmitigated success” and is considering making the policy permanent.

 To some organizations, that last figure might speak louder than the others.
 The cost savings of the four-day work week have been discussed relatively little compared to the more employee-focused benefits of the policy, but they present a tantalizing combination: a policy that cuts overhead, requires less spending on benefits, and potentially, saves on salary—all while being a hit with employees.
 In taking a look at your business financials and your expense policies, a shorter work week might fit right in.

 The first question is whether a shorter working week affects productivity.
 There’d certainly be no sense saving on overhead every week if a drop in revenue wiped it out.
 On this question, the data is mixed.

 First off, let’s acknowledge that a reduced week isn’t an option for some businesses.
 Any industry with a direct and predictable relationship between inputs and outputs—manufacturing, retail, construction—is not going to cut hours.
 Shortening work would simply reduce productivity and forego revenue.